shuvo-036/testing/README.md

-Basic projects are given here
+This is the Basic projects